 of being of the flesh rather than of the Spirit, then it is very justly said with regard to men of

-this stamp, 'That flesh and blood shall not inherit the kingdom of God;' just as if anyone were
+this stamp, 'That flesh and blood shall not inherit the kingdom of God;' just as if any one were to say

 St. Irenaeus, Against Heresies, 5:10,1

-are mistaken, and are deceived, whosoever you are, that think yourself rich in
+"You are mistaken, and are deceived, whosoever you are, that think yourself rich in this

 world.
 Listen to the voice of your Lord in the Apocalypse, rebuking men of your stamp with